-- Contact: Control Room Operator / Incident Commander - Spillway flowing with active gully erosion. - New seepage areas with cloudy discharge or increasing flow rate. - New cracks in the embankment greater than 1⁄4-inch wide with seepage. - New cracks in the embankment greater than \(^1\)4-inch but less than 6-inches without seepage. - Observation of new sinkhole in impoundment area, on embankment, or downstream of impoundment. - Cracks in the embankment with seepage.
+- Contact: Control Room Operator / Incident Commander - Spillway flowing with active gully erosion. - New seepage areas with cloudy discharge or increasing flow rate. - New cracks in the embankment greater than 1⁄2-inch wide with seepage. - New cracks in the embankment greater than 1⁄4-inch but less than 6-inches without seepage.